Impact on Business (GRI3-3)

 3. Response

-• Keep the community informed of progress and remedialactions.
+• Keep the community informed of progress and remedial actions.

 • Implement prompt solutions to address complaints.

-4. Communities Engagment
+4. Communities Engagement

 • Conduct at least one on-site visit and community engagement annually.